legendu-net/blog/misc/content/2016/06/editing-PDF-files/editing-PDF-files.markdown

 - Free for occassional use
 - No credit card required
-- support checkmarks and signatures
+- Support checkmarks and signatures

 ### [Free PDF Convert](https://www.freepdfconvert.com/)

-great for convert PDF files to office files, etc. so that you can edit it.
+Great for convert PDF files to MS Office files, etc. so that you can edit it.
 But unfortunately non-free 1 file per 30 minutes